1986 Dime Value Checker: Errors List, “P” ,“D” & “S” Mint Mark Worth

 1986-S Treasure Hunt Feb LB 2016

-These dimes weren’t available for purchase—they were given free to young numismatists who participated in the treasure hunt, encapsulated with distinctive commemorative labels featuring both the event name and PCGS 30th anniversary recognition.
+These dimes weren’t sold—they were given free to young collectors who participated in the treasure hunt and then encapsulated in PCGS holders with commemorative labels bearing both the event name and PCGS 30th anniversary recognition.
+The coin itself is identical to any standard 1986-S proof dime, but the special label drives its niche collectibility.

 1986-S Treasure Hunt Feb LB 2016 Price/Grade Chart